DECO-Demons/decarl/README.md

 2. Navigate to the decarl directory and confirm open
 3. Click "File > Settings > Plugins"
 4. Download the "Flutter" plugin, confirming all prompts including restarting IDE
-5. Run the "main.dart" configuration from the top right of the toolbarA
+5. Run the "main.dart" configuration from the top right of the toolbar
 6. If the Dart SDK cannot be found, follow the prompts to fix until you are asked to specify your Dart SDK location.
 From here, find your Flutter installation folder and select the `flutter/bin/cache/dart-sdk` directory.
 Enable support for the decarl project